 Threatened and endangered species are regulated by both federal and state governments.
 Database research as described in Section 3.4 identified two federally listed species, seven state-listed species, and four species with state ranks or statuses with the potential to occur on the Project Site.
 The USFWS IPaC report identified two federally listed species, with one listed as endangered and the other listed as threatened (Table 3-4; USFWS 2019).
 Within a ten-mile radius of the Project Site, TVA's RNHD included no additional federally listed species and indicated four species with state ranks or statuses.
-The TDEC Natural Heritage Inventory Program identified three state-listed species potentially occurring in the Project Area.
+The TDEC Natural Heritage Inventory Program identified three state-listed species associated with the Laconia USGS topographic quadrangle on the east portion of the Project Site and, thus, potentially occurring in the Project Area.
 No designated critical habitats are present on the Project Site (USFWS 2019).
 Each federally listed, state-listed, and protected species is discussed in this section in relation to potential habitat on the Project Site.